-CERTIFICATION: Rodwan Consulting Company certifies that the December 31, 2008 actuarial valuation has been conducted in accordance with generally accepted actuarial principles and practices.
+CERTIFICATION: Rodwan Consulting Company certifies that the December 31, 2009 actuarial valuation has been conducted in accordance with generally accepted actuarial principles and practices.
 Data concerning active members, retirees, beneficiaries and assets was provided by the County.
 This data has been reviewed for reasonableness, but no attempt has been made to audit such information.
-The valuation was based on the provisions of the Retirement System as amended through January 1, 2009.
-The actuarial assumptions used in this valuation are reasonably related to past experience of the System and represent reasonable expectations of future experience under the System.
+The valuation was based on the provisions of the Retirement System as amended through January 1, 2010.
+The actuarial assumptions used in this valuation are reasonably related to past experience of the System and produce results which we believe are reasonable.